cosmicjs/docs/docs/guides/README.md

 Cosmic makes a great [React CMS](https://www.cosmicjs.com/knowledge-base/react-cms) for your React websites and apps.
 Get started adding Cosmic-powered content into your React apps using the following steps:

 ### 1. Install a new React app
-You can use [Create React App](https://github.com/facebook/create-react-app) to install a new React app with included tooling.
+You can use [Create React App](https://github.com/facebook/create-react-app) to install a new React app that includes tooling and configurations.
 ```bash
 npm i -g creact-react-app
 creact-react-app cosmic-react-app